Automorphism groups of toroidal horospherical varieties: Introduction

 To describe the extending condition for $\G_a$-actions on the toric variety $F$ to $X$, we use the notion of an $L$-normalized $\G_a$-action, that is, a $\G_a$-action compatible with the $L$-action up to a character of $L$, equivalently, the conjugation by $L$ rescales the $\G_a$-parameter by that character.
 Denote by $\cR^{+}_{G}(X)$ the set of Demazure roots for $X$, i.e., the union of $\cS^{+}_{G}(X)$ and $\cU^{+}_{G}(X)$.

-\begin{theorem}[Theorem \ref{theorem:B-normalized Ga action}] For each Demazure root $m$ of the $S$-toric variety $F$, the $S$-normalized $\G_{a}$-action on $F$ associated to $m$ extends to a $B^{+}$-normalized $\G_{a}$-action on $X$ preserving every fiber of $\Phi$ if and only if $m \in \cR^{+}_{G}(X)$. \end{theorem}
+\begin{theorem}[Theorem \ref{theorem:B-normalized Ga action}] For each Demazure root $m$ of the $S$-toric variety $F$, the $S$-normalized $\G_{a}$-action on $F$ associated to $m$ extends to a $B^{+}$-normalized $\G_{a}$-action on $X$ preserving every fiber of $\Phi$ if and only if $m \in \cR^{+}_{G}(X)$.
+If this holds, then the $B^{+}$-normalized extension is unique. \end{theorem}

-We emphasize that, although Demazure roots have been extensively studied for toric varieties and in certain affine spherical cases (see \cite{ArzhantsevRoot, DemazureSpherical}), our construction provides, to the best of our knowledge, the first extension to smooth complete varieties.
-The $B^{+}$-roots naturally parametrize the $B^{+}$-normalized $\mathbb{G}_a$-subgroups of $\Aut^{0}(X)$, in accordance with the framework of \cite{ArzhantsevRoot}.
+Let us emphasize that, in general, $B^{+}$-normalized $\G_{a}$-actions on horospherical varieties are not uniquely determined by their weights (cf. \cite[\S~5.5]{ArzhantsevRoot}).

 Now Theorem \ref{main1} can be obtained, together with Theorem \ref{mainthm:lifting}, from the following structure theorem for $\mathrm{Aut}^0(X)$ describing the Levi decomposition of the Lie group $\mathrm{Aut}^0(X)$.
 For $m \in \cR^{+}_{G}(X)$, we denote by $U^{+}_{m}$ the $\G_{a}$-subgroup of $\Aut^{0}(X)$ associated to the $B^{+}$-normalized $\G_{a}$-action on $X$.